 When you want to teach your kids how to skip count, make sure it is fun or silly.
 Make sure it can be repetitive and something that you can both easily remember.
 Watch the video I made while practicing with my daughter.
 I hope you find it helpful.
 I included the skip counting and the Spanish as well as the odd and even “test.”

-Don’t you just love this freebie?!
+Don’t you just love this printable set?!
 The design is simply beautiful and there is so much you can do with them!
-To get it, simply enter your email in the box below and you will receive the file directly in your inbox for you to print.
+To get it, simply click the button you want below, follow the steps and you will receive the file directly in your inbox for you to print.

 Thank you for reading our Montessori-Inspired Skip Counting for Kids post!